Fletcher-Alderton/FloatingNotes/Obsidian.md

 Once configured:

 ### Creating Notes
-- **FloatingNotes**: Create floating notes as usual - they'll appear in your Obsidian vault instantly
+- **Floating Notes**: Create floating notes as usual - they'll appear in your Obsidian vault instantly
-- **Obsidian**: Create notes in Obsidian - if in the FloatingNotes folder, you can open them as floating windows
+- **Obsidian**: Create notes in Obsidian - if in the Floating Notes folder, you can open them as floating windows

 ### Editing Notes
 - **Real-time sync**: Edit in either app, changes appear immediately in the other
 - **No conflicts**: Both apps work with the same markdown files
-- **Auto-save**: FloatingNotes auto-saves, so changes appear in Obsidian instantly
+- **Auto-save**: Floating Notes auto-saves, so changes appear in Obsidian instantly

 ### File Format
-- **Pure markdown**: FloatingNotes uses standard `.md` files
+- **Pure markdown**: Floating Notes uses standard `.md` files
 - **Compatible**: Works perfectly with Obsidian's markdown parser
 - **Metadata**: Obsidian's frontmatter is preserved